Sofia Helin

-Sofia Margareta Götschenhjelm-Helin (born 25 April 1972) is a Swedish actress.
+Sofia Margareta Götschenhjelm-Helin is a Swedish actress.
 She was nominated for a Guldbagge Award for her role in Dalecarlians, and stars as Saga Norén in the Danish/Swedish co-produced TV series The Bridge (Danish: Broen; Swedish: Bron).

 Early life and education

-Sofia Helin was born in Hovsta in Örebro, Närke.
-Her father was a salesman and her mother was a nurse.
-When she was 10 days old, her grandmother and her six-year-old brother were in a car accident; her grandmother survived, but her brother was killed.
+Sofia Margareta Helin was born on 25 April 1972 in Hovsta in Örebro, Närke.
+Her father was a salesman and her mother a nurse.
+When she was 10 days old, her grandmother and her six-year-old brother had a car accident; her grandmother survived, but her brother was killed.
+She grew up in Linghem, near Linköping.

 From 1994 to 1996, she went to Calle Flygares theatre school and graduated from the Stockholm Theatre Academy in 2001.
-She was brought up in Linghem, outside Linköping but in 2015 was living in Stockholm.

 Career

 Helin played the leading role of Chief Inspector Klara in the film At Point Blank (Rånarna) in 2003.
-In 2004, she took the leading role of Mia in Masjävlar, and was nominated for a Guldbagge award.
+In 2004, she took the leading role of Mia in the Swedish comedy drama film Masjävlar, and was nominated for a Guldbagge award.
 In 2007 she played the leading role of Cecilia Algottsdotter in Arn, an adaptation of Jan Guillou's The Knight Templar, about Arn Magnusson.
 She also featured in the Swedish animated film Metropia (2009).

 She became famous outside Sweden after 2012, when the first series of the highly successful TV crime drama series The Bridge went to air.
 In it, she played Saga Norén, a homicide detective from Malmö.
 In the UK, the series attracted more than a million viewers per episode, and she was called a role model for women with Asperger syndrome.
 The fourth season of the series aired in 2018.

 In 2015, she starred in a Danish science fiction film called Fang Rung.
 In the same year, she acted in a British/German TV series directed by Oliver Hirschbiegel, about divided Berlin in the 1970s, called The Same Sky, in which she spoke in both German and English.
 The series was shot in Prague.

 Helin plays an archaeologist in series 2 of the 2020 Australian TV crime drama Mystery Road.

+She plays the lead role in the 2023 Swedish TV crime drama Fallen, again working with the director of The Bridge.

+Helin plays Julia Rothman, the head of Scorpia, in the UK's third season of Alex Rider, airing on 5 April 2024 on Amazon Freevee in the UK, Germany, and the US.